 Christmas is supposed to be a time of joy and celebration.
 I mean, we are rejoicing in the birth of the Savior of the world are we not?
 Yet, for many it doesn’t feel like it.
 For many it’s another season of feeling under-appreciated and overworked.

 So how do we keep the joy in the midst of the Christmas chaos?
 “Rejoice in hope, be patient in tribulation, be constant in prayer” (Romans 12:12).
 In other words, get to work, don’t look at the trial, but rejoice in the hope who is Jesus Christ, the reason the events exist in the first place.
 Find power in prayer, and pray to be filled with the added strength to serve others in this time so that they can celebrate our Savior.
 Paul adds, “I rejoice in my sufferings for your sake, … the church” (Colossians 1:24).
-Our added load during this month is our way to serve the body so that they can be filled with the love of Christ.
+Our added work load during this month is our way to serve the body so that they can be filled with the love of Christ.
 Our physical acts become our rejoicing in the eyes of Christ.

 Find power in prayer, and pray to be filled with the added strength to serve others in this time so that they can celebrate our Savior.